nodemailer/wildduck/docs/additional-software/third-party-projects.md

 # Third party projects

-This is an overview of any third party projects that integrate with or relate to with WildDuck.
+This is an overview of any third party projects that integrate with or relate to WildDuck.
 This list is sorted by first commit date.

 ## Astzweig Docker Wildduck
 https://github.com/astzweig/docker-wildduck